indigoxela/tinymcebackport/README.md

 A small "browse" button will appear in the dialogs.
 Note that IMCE is no dependency.

+If IMCE isn't installed, but the Media module is, there's some integration with that to pick files.

 Provides a plugin for image alignment based on CSS classes.

 ## Maintenance